qwergram/django.nV/README.md

 as md5 hashes with only 1 iteration.
 According to wikipedia and django, that is very insecure.
 To solve this, we must use another hashing algorithm: `PBKDF2PasswordHasher`.
 We can add that to settings.py and fix this Vulnerability.

+### *Missing Function Level Access Control*

+The get requests to restricted views prevent unauthorized access to certain pages, but the post requests still go through.